joalmjoalm/UnifyFS/docs/client-api.md

 } unifyfs_io_request;
 ```

 Clients submit I/O requests using `unifyfs_dispatch_io()`, which takes an array of request structures for the `reqs` parameter.
-The size of the array is given by `nreqs`.
+The size of the array is given as `nreqs`.
 Any request having operation type `UNIFYFS_IOREQ_NOP` will be ignored.
 This method will return success if all valid requests have been dispatched.
-Upon return, the status of the request can be queried directly by accesing the `state` field.
+Upon return, the status of each request can be queried directly by accesing its `state` field.
 Dispatched requests will either be in-progress or completed.

 ```C
 /* enumeration of I/O request states */